-Mushroom Brie Bisque
+Mushroom Bisque with Brie Cheese

 My husband worked for a company that had an upscale, elegant holiday party every year in downtown Detroit with dinner, dancing and extravagant, over the top giveaways like Caribbean cruises and trips to Vegas.
 For the record, we never won a trip and at one point I told him he couldn’t retire until we did.
 I was kidding.
 Sort of.